Faculty Position Openings

 The University of South Florida (USF) Morsani College of Medicine, Department of Pediatrics is seeking a fifth fulltime faculty member at the rank of Assistant/Associate Professor.
 We provide the full spectrum of pediatric nephrologic care, including CRRT, dialysis and renal transplantation.
 Our primary clinical facilities are: All Children’s Hospital in St. Petersburg and the Children’s Medical Center at Tampa General Hospital.
 We also provide consultative services at St. Joseph’s Hospital.

 Minimum Qualifications: The selected candidate must be board certified/board eligible in Pediatric Nephrology and have a Florida medical license.
 This position requires a passion for teaching medical students and pediatric residents.
 Clinical duties include weekly outpatient clinics and inpatient attending.
 The division especially welcomes applicants with interest/experience in developing a career in patient based or bench research.
 This is a non-tenure earning position, and salary is negotiable.

-Review of applications will begin in December and will continue until the position is filled.
+The position is open until filled.
 Candidates must submit a formal application online via the USF Careers website (Job ID 2873).

 Assistant/Associate Professor - Psychiatrist for USF Counseling Center